 As a perfect source of vegetarian protein, one 1/2 cup serving of raw, firm tofu contains 10.1 grams of protein.
 Compare that to a 1/3 cup of milk (weighing in at 5.1 grams of protein), one 3-ounce egg (at 6 grams of protein), and 4 ounces of ground beef (at 26 grams of protein), and you have an excellent way to meet your recommended daily allowances (RDA).
 For instance, the daily recommended protein intake for most men is 56 grams, whereas most women need 46.
 So, eating just 1 cup of tofu gets you almost halfway there.
 No wonder it's a go-to for vegetarians and vegans alike.

-Protein Versus Calories in Tofu
+Protein vs. Calories

 When compared to meat and cheese, tofu wins in the calorie department, as well.
 Tofu is low in calories (and fat), given the amount of protein it contains.
 For each 100 calorie serving, tofu has 11 grams of protein.
 By comparison, 100 calories of ground beef provide 8.9 grams of protein, and a 100-calorie serving of cheese contains 6.2 grams.
 Additionally, one 1/2 cup serving of raw, firm tofu contains 94 calories.
 Whereas 4 ounces of ground beef contains 331 calories and four ounces of cheese packs 320 calories.
 If you're upping your exercise game for the day, splurging on meat or cheese won't matter.
 However, for a mid-day work meal, tofu always wins.

-Fat and Cholesterol Content in Tofu
+Fat and Cholesterol Content

 One 1/2 cup serving of raw, firm tofu contains only five grams of fat and its low-fat counterpart contains a whopping 1.5 grams.
 Also, since it's a plant-based food, tofu is cholesterol-free.
 Meat and eggs can't even come close to these measurements, as 4 ounces of beef packs 15 grams of fat and 113 milligrams of cholesterol and one egg contains 5.5 grams of fat and 187 milligrams of cholesterol.

-Calcium and Iron Content of Tofu
+Calcium and Iron Content

 Tofu is also a great source of both calcium and iron, weighing in at 227 milligrams of calcium (about 22 percent of the RDA) and 1.82 milligrams of iron per 1/2 cup serving.
 Tofu brands may vary in the amount of calcium they contain, depending on the processing procedures.
 So be sure to read the label if you're concerned about getting enough.